This is Where…

 Endocrinology Conditions Treated and Treatment Options

-Dr. Epling and Dr. Jackson treat dozens of conditions caused by faulty hormone functioning.
+Drs.
+Epling and Jameel treat dozens of conditions caused by faulty hormone functioning.
 Two of the most common ones are hypothyroidism, which describes an underactive thyroid gland, and hyperthyroidism, the term for an overactive thyroid gland.
 With hypothyroidism, some of the most common symptoms include weight gain, dry skin, constipation, fatigue, and increased cold sensitivity.
 Hyperthyroidism typically has the opposite effect with symptoms of sweating, weight loss despite increased appetite, thinning hair, nervousness, and irritability.

 Type 2 diabetes is another common outcome of hormone dysfunction.
 Others you may or may not recognize include: